alt-cs-lab/alt-cs-lab.github.io/content/conference/_index.md

 * **Parking**
   * Hotel guests have free parking at the conference hotel.
 The conference is a short 10 minute walk to the Engineering Complex.
   * Parking passes are available for registrants who requested one.
 Parking can be found in lot A28 to the north of the Engineering Complex and also lot D1 to the west of Memorial Stadium.
+  * Unfortunately, we **CAN NOT** reimburse anyone for parking in the K-State parking garage.
 * **Meals**
   * Breakfast is provided through the hotel for hotel guests.
   * We have coffee and snacks available in the morning break, but there probably won't be coffee available during check-in (feel free to bring your own!).